e271828e/Flight.jl/docs/notes/design/framework_spec.md

-indivisible take, no lost-write window — every cell applied through its compiled scatter, **in attachment order**, retained as a deterministic application order (under slot exclusivity, cross-device writes to one slot no longer arise; the order matters only for diagnostics).
+indivisible take, no lost-write window — every cell applied through its compiled scatter, **in attachment order**, retained as a deterministic application order (under slot exclusivity, cross-device writes to one slot cannot arise; the order matters only for diagnostics).
 Which *frame* a write lands in remains wall-clock reality; what the drain guarantees is that the frame's outcome is a pure function of the drained batches.
 Because the roster is a fixed value at `run!`, the drain is fully compilable: the